/ / Motor

 Tomac took his first checkered flag of the night 3.3 seconds ahead of his bitter rival, Musquin.
 Anderson was right behind in third, while Barcia and Savatgy helped land a trio of Monster riders inside the top five.

 Monster Energy rider Ryan Villopoto also made his anticipated return to racing at the Monster Energy Cup.
-With some help from Yamaha, the four-time Monster Energy Supercross Champion logged his first laps of professional competition since 2015 and enjoyed some stiff battles in the mid pack, ultimately bringing home the No. 2RV Yamaha in 12th.
+With some help from Yamaha, the four-time Monster Energy Supercross Champion logged his first laps of professional competition since 2015 and enjoyed some stiff battles in the mid-pack, ultimately bringing home the No. 2RV Yamaha in 12th.

-Main Event 2
+Main Event 2 - Getting Ahead Early

 As the only rider in the field with a shot at the million, Tomac did exactly what he had to do to start the second Main Event.
-He pulled a great start out the gate and emerged from the first turn with the holeshot, which allowed him to establish a gap on second place Reed on the opening lap.
+He pulled a great start out the gate and emerged from the first turn with the holeshot, which allowed him to establish a gap on second place, Reed, on the opening lap.
 With the lead in hand, Tomac was able to take advantage of a buffer on his primary contenders, as Reed and Josh Grant occupied second and third.

 Musquin, who started fourth, mounted a charge to catch Tomac, but his night came off the rails when he got tangled up with Reed entering one of the over-under bridges on the track.
 Reed appeared to stall his Suzuki, which caused Musquin to nearly run into him.
 As he looked to avoid Reed, the Frenchman’s leg got stuck in the back of Reed’s bike, squeezed in by the rear fender, rear axle, and rear tire.
-Both riders were able to continue on, but lost incredibly valuable track position.
+Both riders were able to continue on but lost incredibly valuable track positions.
 Any hopes Musquin had for a repeat victory at the Monster Energy Cup were over.

 The misfortune by Musquin opened the door for Barcia to become Tomac’s primarily challenger, and the Yamaha rider made an aggressive charge up to second place.
 Malcolm Stewart was also putting in an impressive ride, and soon enough he found himself in second, right behind Barcia.